ibexa/documentation-user/docs/shop_administration/customer_portal.md

 ## Address book

-If you want to add a new billing address or change the default one, you can do it in the **Address Book** section.
+If you want to add a new shipping address or change the default one, you can do it in the **Address Book** section.

 ![Address book](img/cp_address_book_portal.png)